How to wash and care for your linen

 “The linen is for the tailor what the marble is for the sculptor: a noble material” Christian Dior

 Linen is a staple fabric for our summer collections because it is perfect for warm and humid climates.
 Owing to the fine, loose weave of the linen fibre, our shirts are highly absorbent and lightweight to wear.
-It wicks away sweat, keep you cool and gives you an air of Riviera chic.
+It wicks away sweat, keeps you cool and gives you an air of Riviera chic.

 A linen suit jacket feels almost like wearing nothing, and in terms of versatility, it beats other fabrics by a mile.
 (Check out the Club 826 Havana linen cotton mix blazer as a perfect example)

 The downside of linen’s relatively more open weave is that unlined linen garments can be somewhat transparent, especially when wet.
 I think this story tells itself!
 Plan accordingly when wearing white linen pants.
-Choose a pair with a lining and don’t wear bright red underwear that day – a totally avoidable wardrobe malfunction!
+Choose a pair with a lining, and don’t wear bright red underwear that day – a totally avoidable wardrobe malfunction!

 Read the wash and care label!
-With linen blends and different compositions and garment construction, it’s best to follow washing guidelines.
+With linen blends and different compositions, and garment construction, it’s best to follow washing guidelines.

 And…best not to wash in the sea!

 Please don’t tumble dry your linen.
 It’s a very forgiving fabric, but it has the potential of turning into a shrinking violet if you toss it in the tumble dryer.
-The dryer can also cause garments to become stiff and crinkly and if you leave a piece in there too long, it can acquire some stubborn creases.
+The dryer can also cause garments to become stiff and crinkly, and if you leave a piece in there too long, it can acquire some stubborn creases.